ashleybye/foundation-formbuilder-rails/README.md

         app/helpers

-2. Ensure you are using the form builder in your form:
+2. Ensure you are using the FormBuilder in your form:

         form_for @test, builder: ZurbFormBuilder do |f|
            ...